 Answer

-The book of Esther is unique in several ways.
-One distinguishing characteristic is that it’s the only biblical book that does not mention God by name.
-This fact has caused some to question its place in the biblical canon, but, in reality, the absence of God’s name fits perfectly with the theme of the book.
+The book of Esther is surprising in several ways.
+One fact that may startle readers is that the book does not mention God at all.
+This has caused some to question its place in the biblical canon, but, in reality, the absence of God’s name fits perfectly with the theme of the book.

 Here are some reasons why God’s name may not have been referenced in Esther: first, one emphasis of Esther appears to be how God works behind the scenes.
 The book of Esther records no miracles and no direct intervention of God at all.
 In Esther’s story, the Lord redeems His people through the faith and courage of one strategically placed woman and her cousin.
 All the while, things are happening behind the scenes to bring about the final result.